HITECHCRIME/HC_SG152_Training/README.md

 My tribe uses doubt and fear to conquer flaws

 Fear in the eyes of the public
-When I drop the bomb
+When I drop the bombs
-Landlines filled
+Landlines filled with blots

-fill landlines
- slides what everybody does, anybody blows
+I slides what everybody does, anybody knows that

 ominous voice